-- You must package your best crystal in a labelled, separate, small press-seal bag.
+- An electronic copy of your log book MUST be uploaded to the Oliphant Science Awards website between 25 - 29 July.
+Details can be found here: https://bit.ly/OSAOnlineSubmission - You must package your best crystal in a labelled, separate, small press-seal bag.
 This bag should then be placed into a padded Post Pak envelope for protection and labelled with a copy of your Identification information.
-Be sure to also label the small press-seal bag with your ID Number (listed on your Identification Label). - You must securely attach your Identification Label (your Coordinator will give you this label) to the front of your logbook. - Place your packaged crystal and logbook together in a folder or plastic sleeve.
+Be sure to also label the small press-seal bag with your ID Number (listed on your Identification Label). - You must securely attach your Identification Label (your Coordinator will give you this label) to the front of your padded Post Pak envelope